Skip to main content

 In Key stage 3 students taught in single sex groups.
 The emphasis is to Learn skills in Year 7, Link skills in Year 8 and Apply skills in Year 9 in a diverse range of activities.
 Students are set to allow them to work at a suitable level and allow greater differentiated tasks.
 Here is a list of the activities that students will cover in Key Stage 3;

-Athletics, Alternative games, Basketball, Cricket, Dodgeball, Fitness, Football, Gym, Handball, Invasion Games, Netball, Rounders, Rugby, Softball, Table Tennis, Tennis, Trampolining, X-Country
+Athletics, Alternative games, Basketball, Cricket, Dodgeball, Fitness, Football, Gym, Handball, Invasion Games, Netball, Pickleball, Rounders, Rugby, Softball, Table Tennis, Trampolining, X-Country

 Key stage 4 students follow the sports education model.
 Students are responsible for leadership, instruction and performing.
 All students participate but carry out leadership and organisation roles to ensure the activities take place.